 Facts to Know

-There is no cure for osteoporosis.
+- There is no cure for osteoporosis.
 However, it is preventable and treatable.
-You can help prevent bone loss and fractures from osteoporosis with proper diet, exercise and medications, when necessary.
+You can help prevent bone loss and fractures from osteoporosis with proper diet, exercise and when necessary, medication.

 Questions to Ask

 Review the following Questions to Ask about osteoporosis so you're prepared to discuss this important health issue with your health care professional.

 - Do any of my medications increase my risk for developing osteoporosis?